geeatso/universalwinguide/README.md

 ### Specific Tweaks for Minecraft

-Since the base game is not optimized at all, it's necessary to use some mods in order to improve performance and overrall experience.
+Since the base game is not optimized at all, it's necessary to use some mods in order to improve performance and overall experience.
 I've been using Fabric for 3 years so I cannot guarantee these mods will be available for Forge.
 Here's the list containing every optimization mod I use (1.21):

 - Sodium
 - Indium